Croce Provenzale m. 2402

 WEST FACE Croce Provenzale West Face is a wide 350 mt high face, looking out on Maurin Valley.
 Several classic and modern routes

 Croce Provenzale was probably climbed by hunters and dalesmen at the beginning of XIX century.
-The strange name is due at an ancient legend regarding Chiappera parish priest, who during a battle in 1848 vowed to climb the mountains if he had saved himself.
+The strange name is due to an ancient legend regarding Chiappera parish priest, who during a battle in the year 1848 vowed to climb the mountain if he had saved himself.

 Where to stay“Campo Base Hut” – Chiappera

 “Camping Senza Frontiere” – A few kilometers after the village of Chiappera Phone: +39 0171 99048 Mobil: +39 348 7391356